-There is no requirement to have a precisely even split of supervisions with the IDEA centre and SRI however the project should allow for a significant contribution from each centre.
+There is no requirement to have a precisely even split of supervisions with the IDEA centre and the SRI.
+However, the project should allow for a significant contribution from each centre.

 Applicants should provide with their application:

-- 300 word statement setting out the ways in which they see themselves contributing to the life and broader success of the Priestley International Centre for Climate, IDEA centre and SRI
+- a 300 word statement setting out the ways in which they see themselves contributing to the life and broader success of the Priestley International Centre for Climate, IDEA centre and the SRI.

-- It is desirable that applicants can demonstrate a clear aptitude for the study of applied ethics – though this need not be in the form a qualification in ethics or philosophy
+- It is desirable that applicants can demonstrate a clear aptitude for the study of applied ethics – though this needn’t be in the form a qualification in ethics or philosophy.

-- It is desirable that applicants can demonstrate an interest in, and knowledge of, a wide range of disciplines (though, again, this need not be in the form of formal qualifications)
+- It is desirable that applicants can demonstrate an interest in, and knowledge of, a wide range of disciplines.
+(Though, again, this needn’t be in the form of formal qualifications.)